Mayank-MP05/website-api-version-lambda/docs.md

 Home/Landing Page -> https://api-version.mayank5pande.com/

 / - list down all the routes along with some possible description

-/projects
+/projects - Array of object with Project names and respective links

-/projects/project_slug
+/projects/project_slug - Detailed object of the project json details

-/performance
+/performance - Array of object with performance names and respective links

-/about
+/about - About me array of strings

-/highlights
+/highlights - Highlights array of strings

-/social
+/social - Social Links array of objects